-Get the most out of your phone with the right game for every mood and situation.
+Get the most out of your phone with the right iOS game for every mood and situation.

 It's impossible to recommend one ‘best iPhone game' for everybody because we all have different preferences.
 Knowing which type of game you enjoy playing the most will help guide you to choose the games that suit you.
 You probably have a few different types of games you enjoy, depending on your mood and how much time you have available.
-After all, you need to be in a very different state of mind to play an intricate, detailed, and thought-provoking puzzle game like Device 6 or Sidewords to the mood you’d be in to play Tiny Wings.
-Device 6 really requires you to sit quietly with a pen and paper so that you can make sense of the narrative as well as the mind-bending puzzles.
-The Witness and The Room series both share this need for focused concentration.
+After all, you need to be in a very different state of mind to play an intricate, detailed, thought-provoking game like Florence or Apollo: A Dream Odyssey than you would to play Tiny Wings.

 In contrast, Tiny Wings is the kind of game you’d choose when you want something that needs less brain power and is simply fun.
 What could be simpler than keeping a small bird flying across your screen?
 There are also collectible card games like Hearthstone which are both fun and light-hearted while also requiring decent depth of strategy if you want to invest more concentration.
-Or, you could choose one of the few Multiplayer Online Battle Arena (MOBA) games that succeed on the iPhone like Vainglory.
 Whatever mood you’re in or type of game you prefer, there’s a great game waiting for you.

 Not surprisingly, some of us choose our favorite games simply based on how much they cost.
 Looking for a free game doesn’t stop you from taking your pick from some of the best games on iPhone overall.
 Hearthstone has been popular ever since the launch of the first game, and it is still free to play, although there are also in-app purchases if you want to take the game seriously.
 Ravenhill: A Hidden Mystery is one of the best free iPhone games out there, and though it has in-app purchases for advanced play, users will be able to find plenty to enjoy without paying a dime.

 Tiny Wings and The Room are not free, but at $0.99 each, they are very close to it.
 Then there are plenty of games with prices that hover around the small change mark.
-Threes, Reigns, and Reigns: Her Majesty, Monument Valley and Monument Valley 2, Sidewords and Device 6 are all available from the Apple App Store for under $4 each.
+Threes, Reigns, Monument Valley, and Sidewords are all available from the Apple App Store for under $4 each.
 The under $4 price bracket probably has the greatest games to choose from.